Call 24/7

 Services:

-Unity Point Health Saint Lukes Chemical Dependency Services is a suboxone drug treatment facility in Cedar Rapids, Iowa situated in the 52402 zip code area.
+Unity Point Health Saint Lukes Chemical Dependency Services is a suboxone treatment facility in Cedar Rapids, IA located in the 52402 zip code area.

 Location: 810 1st Avenue NE, Cedar Rapids, IA 52402 in Linn County